The Safest and Most Dangerous Places in Prairie Home, NE: Crime Maps and Statistics

 Is Prairie Home, NE Safe?

-The C+ grade indicates that the rate of crime is about the same as that of the average US city.
-Prairie Home ranks in the 50th percentile for safety, meaning it is safer than 50% of cities but less safe than 50%.
-This analysis applies only to Prairie Home's official city boundaries.
+The C+ overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Prairie Home's combined rate is about the same as the norm.
+Prairie Home sits in the 50th percentile, ahead of 50% of cities and behind 50%.
+The grade covers only Prairie Home's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Prairie Home is 24.10 per 1,000 residents in the typical year.
-Prairie Home Residents generally consider the southeast part of the city to be the safest.
-Your chance of being a victim of crime in Prairie Home varies by neighborhood - ranging from 1 in 41 in the northeast neighborhoods to 1 in 42 in the southeast.
+The overall crime rate in Prairie Home is 24.10 per 1,000 residents in a typical year.
+Residents generally consider the southeast part of the city the safest.
+Your chance of being a victim ranges from 1 in 41 in the northeast neighborhoods to 1 in 42 in the southeast.

-When looking at total crime counts (rather than per capita rates), the west parts of Prairie Home, NE see the most incidents - about 2 per year.
-In contrast, the northeast part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the west parts of Prairie Home, NE report the most crime, about 2 cases per year.
+The northeast part reports the fewest, around 0 per year.

 The Cost of Crime™ in Prairie Home, NE

-The total projected cost of crime in Prairie Home for 2025 is $114,577.
-This translates to approximately $394 per resident and $1,006 per household.
-On average, crime-related costs account for 0.6% of the median household income in Prairie Home.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Prairie Home for 2025 is $114,577, about $394 per resident and $1,006 per household.
+That equals 0.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 55.0%